rpietro/semantic_exercises/lucas.md

 <!-- Lucas, let's come up with a graphical representation of the ontology in graphviz or something.
 The JSON-LD serialization can then be represented in a separate file within the github repo.  -->

 We develop a ontology to represent the clinical case exercises, called [Semantic Automatic Item Generation Ontology]() (SAIG)<!--Lucas, create purl and describe here -->.
-Many terms used in SAIG are reused from [Dublin Core]().
-The CTMA is represented in Figure X.
+The classes and properties present in SAIG are highly based in the Gierl (2012) work.
+The SAIG is represented in Figure X.

 <!-- Lucas, create figure of SAIG structure -->